EnzoBnl/enzobnl/pl.md

 # General
 ## Idiomatic coding
 A code snippet is said *idiomatic* if it uses its programming language the way the language is intended to be used.
-Idiomatic programming ensures:
+Programming using only idioms ensures you a certain level of :
-- a certain level of performance as it
+- **performance**: all the benchmarks are based on idiomatic ways to perform
-- readability for the rest of the community, as the set of idioms represent a standard
+- **readability** for the rest of the community, as the set of idioms represent a standard

 # Java
 ## Java 8: Interfaces